Florentin Putz October 2021

 To give an overview of existing extensions, we survey all published FIDO2 extensions by manually inspecting the source code of major web browsers and authenticators.
 Their current design, however, hinders the implementation of custom extensions, and they only support a limited number of extensions out of the box.
 We discuss weaknesses of current implementations and identify the lack of extension pass-through as a major limitation in current FIDO2 clients.

-The following is an excerpt from my paper.
+The following is an excerpt from our paper.
 The full paper contains much more details.

 Introduction